jonask1337/esp-idf-nat-example/README.md

-# ESP-IDF example with WIFI and NAT setup
+# ESP-IDF v3.3 example with WIFI and NAT setup

 An example firmware to use the ESP32 as WiFi repeater.
+Tested with version 3.3 of the ESP-IDF.

 **Requires** this lwIP library with NAT support to be used as ESP-IDF lwIP component: https://github.com/martin-ger/esp-lwip